kehribar/nrf24L01_plus/README.md

 This library is probably not the most efficient way of using the nrf24L01+ modules but probably the most portable and the basic one.

-This library enables the auto acknowladge and auto re-transmission features of the nrf24L01+ in static length payload mode.
+This library enables the auto acknowledgement and auto retransmission features of the nrf24L01+ in static length payload mode.

 These two features are basically the most important features of the nrf24L01+ modules.
 After you made a tranmission attempt, you'll know for sure wheter the slave device got your message properly or not with minimal MCU involvement.
 Also, nrf24L01+ modules handle the re-tranmission of the same message up to o limited number with adjustable delays in between attempts.